Greg Leigh: Bury

 Despite being offered a new contract by Bradford City, Leigh opted to move to Bury on 1 July 2016, signing a two-year contract and joining his team-mate Ben Williams.
 Upon joining the club, Leigh was given the number 3 shirt ahead of the new season.

-Leigh made his Bury debut, in the opening game of the season, playing in the left-back position and playing 90 minutes, in a 2–0 win over Charlton Athletic.
-Since making his Bury debut, he quickly established himself in the left–back position in the starting eleven.
-He played in a 5-3-2 formation under the management of Lee Clark.
-He started in every match since joining the club until he was sent–off for a second bookable offence, in a 1–0 loss against Sheffield United on 22 November 2016.
-After serving a one match suspension, he returned to the first team, regaining his place, in a 4–2 loss against Bristol Rovers on 10 December 2016.
+Leigh made his Bury debut in the opening game of the season, playing in the left-back position for 90 minutes, in a 2–0 win over Charlton Athletic.
+He quickly established himself in the left–back position in the starting eleven.
+He played in a 5–3–2 formation under the management of Lee Clark.
+He started in every match until he was sent off for a second bookable offence, in a 1–0 defeat against Sheffield United on 22 November 2016.
+After serving a one-match suspension, he returned to the first team, regaining his place for a 4–2 loss against Bristol Rovers on 10 December 2016.
 In a match against Oxford United on 17 December 2016, he scored an own goal, in a 3–2 loss.
-It wasn't until 14 March 2017 that Leigh scored his first goal for the club, as well as, setting up two goals, including a penalty, in a 3–0 win over Bristol Rovers.
+It wasn't until 14 March 2017 that Leigh scored his first goal for the club, as well as setting up two goals including a penalty, in a 3–0 win over Bristol Rovers.
 At the end of the 2016–17 season, having made 51 appearances and scoring once in all competitions, Leigh was named the disabled supporters' player of the year after a strong season at Bury.

-At the start of the 2017–18 season, Leigh continued to establish himself in the starting eleven, regaining his place in the left–back position.
-He then set up a goal for Nicky Ajose to score the club's second goal in the game, in a 3–2 loss against Bristol Rovers on 19 August 2017.
+At the start of the 2017–18 season, Leigh continued to establish himself in the starting eleven, regaining his place in the left-back position.
 Despite the club's poor results, which resulted in Clark's sacking, Leigh remained a standout for the side throughout the season.
 He then scored his first goal of the season, in a 3–1 win over Stoke City U23 on 8 November 2017.
 Then, on 21 November 2017, Leigh scored again, in a 1–0 win over Shrewsbury Town.
-However, despite suffering from an injury; he returned to the first team, as Bury were relegated from League One after finishing in 24th place at the end of the season.
+Despite suffering from an injury he returned to the first team, as Bury were relegated from League One after finishing in 24th place at the end of the season.